 Uncovering and Building Your Own Native American Sweat Lodge Ceremony

-Like Finnish Sauna, the sweat lodge serves the function of deeply cleaning the body, but the reasons go much deeper than that.
-It is as much about the spirit as it is the body.
+Like the Finnish Sauna, the sweat lodge serves to clean the body deeply, but the reasons go much deeper than that.
+It is as much about the spirit as it is about the body.

 Powered by glowing red rocks, the sweat lodge is a sacred place for ceremonies, cleansing, and reconnecting with the earth and ancestors.

-When English settlers began to notice that sweat lodges were important to their religion, they treated the practice as a threat.
+When English settlers began noticing that sweat lodges were important to their religion, they considered the practice a threat.
 Government officials and Christian Ministries banned the use entirely.
 In fact, sweat lodge ceremonies were outlawed until August 11, 1978 when Congress passed the American Indian Religious Freedom Act.

 For some tribes, like the Navajo, there were many sacred topics, chants, and procedures that could not happen outside of the sweat lodge.
 Unfortunately, squashing the sweat lodge was an effective way to squash much of the cultures, some which would be lost forever.

 Thankfully, a few tribes were remote enough to preserve the tradition unbroken, while others have reconstructed and brought back the practice of their ancestors.